Skip to main content

-15 essential items to bring in your sub bag for a successful day of substitute teaching
+15 essential items to bring in your sub bag of tricks for a successful day of substitute teaching (updated for 2025-26)

 What should I have in my substitute teacher bag?